rebekahheacock/unix-cli/README.md

 $ touch README
 ```

-> This will **create an empty file, touch** that will be named README if one doesn't already  exist.
+> This will **create an empty file, using touch, ** that will be named README if one doesn't already  exist.

 > Let's look at all the files our project, only the empty README right now.